Sonophoto/shellnoise/README.md

 #shellnoise#

+**Warning - I am in process of putting this together, currently it is a mess**

 **Shellnoise is inspired by antirez/linenoise and the UTF-8 extensions made by yhirose.
 Shellnoise uses linenoise as the foundation for a simple, single header library for making shells**